 1. Registration of the complex

-Body Corporates and Home Owners Associations need to register the complex with the Ombud’s offices.
+Body Corporates and Home Owners Associations need to register the property development with the Ombud’s offices.
 They also need to ensure that all complex management and conduct rules, together with any changes which have historically been made to these rules, are filed with the Ombud.

 In addition, complexes need to provide their domicilium address to the Ombud, the local municipality and local registrar of deeds so that in the event of cases being brought against a Body Corporate or Home Owners Association, there is one address at which to serve notices.